Can you get pregnant from precum and what are the chances?

-Now, pre-cum, or pre-ejaculation, is fluid that is discharged from a penis when it is aroused and usually occurs right before ejaculation.
-The fluid can act as a natural lubricant during sex.
+Now, pre-cum, or pre-ejaculation, is fluid that is discharged from a penis when it is aroused and usually occurs prior to ejaculation.
+The fluid is released by the accessory sex glands and acts as a natural lubrication during sex.
+It is different from ejaculation fluid.

-To quickly answer the question you’ve all been waiting for – can pre-cum cause pregnancy? – the chances are very slim (touch wood, pun not intended).
-But if you don’t want to get pregnant – it’s best to avoid the risk during ovulation or any time during your cycle.
+To quickly answer the question you’ve all been waiting for – can pre-cum cause pregnancy? – the chances are very slim (touch wood, pun not intended) but not zero.
+But if you don’t want to get pregnant – it’s not worth taking the risk.

 Pre-cum does not only occur in the moments just before orgasm.
-Some males might produce more pre-cum than others and at different times during penetrative sex.
+Some males might produce more pre-cum than others and at different times during arousal.

 Many people also believe – and are told – that pre-cum does not contain any sperm.
-They are right but, before you get too excited, sperm has the potential to leak into pre-cum before it makes its way into the vagina, the cheeky bugger.
-Semen can linger in the urethra after ejaculation and mix with pre-cum while on its way out.
+They are technically right but, before you get too excited, sperm has the potential to leak into pre-cum before it makes its way into the vagina, the cheeky bugger.
+If ejaculated recently, semen can linger in the urethra and mix with pre-cum while on its way out.
+Some research has shown that motile sperm can survive for around 4.5 hours in the urethra and if urination occurs at any point, the sperm should be flushed out.

-In a 2016 study conducted from the National Library of Medicine, 17% of sperm was found in pre-cum.
-Then in another study published in 2011, mobile sperm was found in 37% of pre-cum samples given by 27 men.
+In a 2016 study conducted from the National Library of Medicine, 17% of pre-cum samples had active sperm present.
+Then in another study published in 2011, motbile sperm was found in 37% of pre-cum samples given by 27 men.

 Can I get pregnant even if I’m not ovulating?

 Again, yes.
 Although pregnancy is most likely to occur during ovulation (which you can learn to track yourself using cycle apps), sperm can live inside your body for as long as five days.
-If it’s in the reproductive tract at ovulation, those guys might be able to fertilise an egg.
+If it’s in the reproductive tract when an egg is released, the sperm can still fertilise it.

 What is the pull-out or withdrawal method?